 This blog is part of a series, edited by Women Deliver, in partnership with Impatient Optimists, on youth perspectives to celebrate World Contraception Day.
 Share your thoughts in comments and join the conversation at #WCD2012.
 For more stories and to get involved further visit No Controversy.

-Reading through these blog posts, certain themes become clear: contraceptives are a means to fight poverty; teenagers should have lots of sexual encounters; parents should realize that teenagers are having sex and just help them get contraceptives; contraceptives should be provided to young people for free or at a reduced cost by the government; and those who are against contraceptives are spreading myths about the supposed harms.
+In these blog posts, certain themes are clear: contraceptives are a means to fight poverty; teenagers should have lots of sexual encounters; parents should realize that teenagers are having sex and just help them get contraceptives; contraceptives should be provided to young people for free or at a reduced cost by the government; and those who are against contraceptives are spreading myths about the supposed harms.

 To those of us who can see past the propaganda and recognize the lies being told about the real and documented harm contraceptives cause, it almost doesn’t seem worth our time to respond.
 It’s just on a blog somewhere.
 It’s just some annual “celebration” that most of us have never heard of, like national “Talk Like a Pirate Day” or National Cheeseburger Day.
 How bad could it be?